amamory-ampere/openmp-offloading/openmp_gpu/readme.md

 ```

 There is no actual constraint regarding the Clang version for X86.
 Version 10 is selected but it could also be version 11, for example.
 However, for Xavier there is a constraint, as explained next.
+As stated in the [libomptarget](https://github.com/llvm/llvm-project/tree/release/10.x/openmp/libomptarget), the supported compilers are **clang version 3.7 or later** and **gcc version 4.8.2 or later**.

 Next, let's configure the CMAKE building system, with option for OpenMP offloading: